 Examples of digital publishing

-In this way, we can see that Amazon.com’s Ereader, Kindle, and their publishing platform, KDP, are part of digital publishing.
+In this way, we can see that Amazon.com’s Ereader, Kindle, and their self- publishing platform, Kindle Direct Publishing, are part of digital publishing.
 People create games and apps and have them published in the Google Play Store.
 Musicians record their music into MP3 files and upload them to iTunes which will digitally publish their music and make it available to iPods, iPhones, and other players.
-When you listen to Pandora, Spotify, or any other music service, you take advantage of their distribution network which is a form of digital publishing.
-When you look at digital images created in Adobe Illustrator or Adobe Photoshop, you see the artwork that has been digitally published.
+When you listen to Pandora, Spotify, or any other online music service, you take advantage of their distribution network which is a form of digital publishing.
+When you look at digital images created in Adobe Illustrator or Adobe Photoshop, you see artwork that has been digitally published.

 Uniqueness of the digital model compared to more conventional forms of publishing